Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Wix has an edge in the blogging department however, because it comes with a built in comments feature that lets your readers interact with you and feed back on your content.

-The categorization options in Wix’s blogging tool are better too.
-While both Wix and GoDaddy let you apply categories to your blog posts, Wix also lets you add tags to your posts (these help readers locate relevant content more easily and can help search engines index your content more accurately).
+I found that the categorization options in Wix’s blogging tool are better too.
+While both Wix and GoDaddy let you apply categories to your blog posts, Wix also lets you add tags to your posts too (these help readers locate relevant content more easily and can help search engines index your content more accurately).

 Finally, Wix lets you create an RSS feed for your blog — this allows other people to subscribe to it or feature your blog content on their sites.
 GoDaddy lets you use an RSS feed to insert content from external blogs on your own blog, but it doesn’t let you create one for your blog to share your own blog content.